RussellPeele/ffbrankings/README.md

 Tab 5 caveat - Predicting Running back performance with a largely unrelated variable such as "tackles" or "sacks" will yield the expected result ~ zero correlation.
 More interesting tests would be to evaluate tds vs rushing yards vs receiving yards, etc...
 That way we can dig into questions like: which is more reliable, a goal line running back or a high volume back on the rest of the field.

+Regarding Data Sets:

+I built my own data sets with historical data I retrieved from fantasydata.com.
+I do not think I need to credit anyone since, to my knowledge no one has built data frames like these before.
+The process is shown in my linear_predictions file.